awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

 *Pay No More than the Value of the Result*
   You have a data processing job to run.
 You understand the value of the job's results well enough to know how much they are worth in terms of computing costs.
-After you've analyzed the Spot Price history for your instance type, you choose a bid price at which the cost of the computing time is no more than the value of the job's results.
-You create a persistent bid and allow it to run intermittently as the Spot Price fluctuates at or below your bid.
+After you've analyzed the Spot Price history for your instance type, you choose a request at which the cost of the computing time is no more than the value of the job's results.
+You create a persistent request and allow it to run intermittently as the Spot Price fluctuates at or below your request.

 *Acquire Computing Capacity Quickly*
   You have an unanticipated, short-term need for additional capacity that is not available through On-Demand Instances.
-After you've analyzed the Spot Price history for your instance type, you bid above the highest historical price to greatly improve the likelihood your request will be fulfilled quickly and continue computing until it is complete.
+After you've analyzed the Spot Price history for your instance type, you request above the highest historical price to greatly improve the likelihood your request will be fulfilled quickly and continue computing until it is complete.

-After you choose your bid price, you are ready to request a Spot Instance.
-For the purposes of this tutorial, we will set our bid price equal to the On-Demand price ($0.03) to maximize the chances the bid will be fulfilled.
+After you have performed your analysis, you are ready to request a Spot Instance.
+In this tutorial the request is equal to the On-Demand price ($0.03) to maximize the chances the request will be fulfilled.
 You can determine the types of available instances and the On-Demand prices for instances by going to `Amazon EC2 Pricing page <http://aws.amazon.com/ec2/pricing/>`_.

 To request a Spot Instance, you need to build your request with the parameters we have specified so far.
 Start by creating a :sdk-net-api:`RequestSpotInstanceRequest <EC2/TRequestSpotInstancesRequest>` object.
-The request object requires the bid price and the number of instances you want to start.
+The request object requires the request amount and the number of instances you want to start.
 Additionally, you need to set the :sdk-net-api:`LaunchSpecification <EC2/TLaunchSpecification>` for the request, which includes the instance type, AMI ID, and the name of the security group you want to use for the Spot Instances.
 After the request is populated, call the :sdk-net-api:`RequestSpotInstances